Biotronik: History

-With the Lumax 540 VR-T DX in 2010, BIOTRONIK launched the first and only single-chamber defibrillator with comprehensive atrial diagnostics worldwide.
-Additionally, the company entered into an exclusive international distribution partnership with the Swiss medical technology company Endosense to distribute their ablation catheter TactiCath with optical contact force.
-The following year, BIOTRONIK released Orsiro to the market, the world's first hybrid drug-eluting stent with a bio-absorbable coating, adding to innovative treatment options combatting coronary artery disease.

 In 2011, BIOTRONIK was the subject of an investigation by the United States Department of Justice (US DoJ) into payments made to doctors in Nevada, United States, who use the company's products in their practices.
 The case was settled in 2014.
 In 2013, a similar investigation began and was settled involving payments to physicians in Oregon.

 The former Postfuhramt, acquired in 2012 by BIOTRONIK.

 In 2012, the company acquired the old Postfuhramt, a historical brick postal building on Berlin's Oranienburger Strasse in the sub-neighbourhood of Spandauer Vorstadt, in the district of Mitte.

-The following year, BIOTRONIK launched BioMonitor, a type of mini ECG device that offers continuous monitoring and daily remote data collection.
-In addition, BIOTRONIK also developed the world's first series of implantable defibrillators that enable patients, including those suffering heart failure, to undergo MRI scans under certain conditions.
-BIOTRONIK's ProMRI® technology includes systems approved for 1.5 T and 3.0 T MR scanning, as well as full-body scanning.
-The company offers the broadest portfolio of pacemakers, defibrillators, and therapies approved to undergo MRIs, with more than 1,000,000 ProMRI® devices and leads implanted worldwide.
-To navigate through this portfolio, BIOTRONIK invented two online tools in 2016 and 2017; the ProMRI®SystemCheck and ProMRI®Configurator, correspondingly.

-For radiation protection, BIOTRONIK distributes the Zero-Gravity Radiation Protection System, which consists of a movable suspended body and head shield.
-The shield material has a significantly higher lead equivalency than traditional radiation apparel, thereby reducing radiation exposure by 87–100%.

 Indicated to treat peripheral artery disease in the lower limbs, BIOTRONIK released the Passeo-18 Lux in 2014 as the first peripheral drug-coated balloon.
 The year following, CardioMessenger Smart was launched, its new patient device for Home Monitoring, and BioMonitor 2, the second-generation insertable cardiac monitor.

 In February 2016, BIOTRONIK Inc. opened an Education and Innovation Center, a training facility and meeting location in New York City.

+In 2023, Biotronik entered the neuromodulation market with the FDA approval of its Prospera™ Spinal Cord Stimulation (SCS) system,.
+The company simultaneously launched a new business segment, Biotronik Neuro, positioning the firm within the growing non‑opioid chronic pain therapy market.

+In February 2025, Biotronik announced a major strategic shift to concentrate on active implantable devices and digital health technologies, including artificial intelligence, remote patient monitoring, and connected‑care platforms.
+As part of this transition, the company agreed to divest its Vascular Intervention (VI) business to Teleflex, a deal expected to close in 2025.
+The transaction was completed earlier than anticipated and transferred nearly all of Biotronik’s coronary and peripheral interventional product portfolio—including the Pantera Lux drug‑coated balloon catheter, the PK Papyrus covered coronary stent, and the ultrathin Orsiro Mission drug‑eluting stent—to Teleflex.